imazen/resizer/Plugins/CloudFront/readme.md

 ## Details

-Many CDNs strip off all querystring data before passing the request on to the origin server (the Image Resizer).
-To avoid this limitation, we've devised an alternate syntax using semicolons.
+Some CDNs strip off all querystring data before passing the request on to the origin server running ImageResizer.
+To avoid this limitation, we devised an alternate syntax using semicolons.

     image.jpg;width=100;height=100;crop=auto